eather0056/BlueROV_Navigation_Control_with_Reinforcement_Learning/README.md

-# Advancing Map-less Underwater Navigation
+# Advancing Map-less Underwater Navigation (This branch will run on local PC)

 ## Research Question
 How can the performance and robustness of map-less underwater navigation for low-cost underwater robots be enhanced by comparing and integrating Advanced Actor-Critic (A2C), Proximal Policy Optimization (PPO), and Trust Region Policy Optimization (TRPO) algorithms, while addressing the challenge of navigation failure in constrained environments?